Annual Kick-Off Event

 The internships and cultural visits are with entrepreneurs in the capital city of Seoul.

 The company and cultural visits are with entrepreneurs in Bangalore, Mysore and New Delhi.

-China and India Interest Groups
+Korea and India Interest Groups

 In preparation for their trips, Hogan students attend events and workshops during the 2nd semester, which provide them with business and political insights on China and India.